havenwood/xpool/README.md

 All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is the subprocess who is asked to put the work on its queue.
+This helps ensure an even distribution of work among all subprocesses in the pool.
 The message queue that each subprocess has is also what ensures work can be queued when the pool becomes dry (all subprocesses are busy).

 Incase a unit of work raises an exception that it does not handle xpool will catch the exception and mark the process as 'failed'.
 A failed process can be